spencerc99/playhtml/README.md

 ### `can-spin`

 Creates a rotatable element using a `rotate` `transform` on the element.
 Dragging the element to the left or right will rotate it counter-clockwise and clockwise respectively.

+## Data Policy

+Currently all data is stored by a [Partykit](https://partykit.dev) instance under my account and is not encrypted.
+This means that anyone with the room name can access the data.
+In the future, I'd like to enable providing your own custom persistence options via object storage providers (or any generic service that can accept a POST endpoint with a dump of the data).

 ## Contributing